 In fact, it took him some time to graduate.
 Before he could complete his degree, he was invited to accompany Stanford University President David Starr Jordan in 1897 on an expedition to Alaska as part of the American Fur Seal Commission.
 There he studied the conditions of the fur seal of the Pribilof Islands.
 Jordan was so impressed by Kincaid that he tried to convince him to transfer to Stanford.
 But the University of Washington intervened, doubling his salary as a research assistant.

 Two years later, Kincaid was again tempted by an Alaskan expedition.
-He was invited as one of 23 scientists to be part of the Harriman Alaska Expedition, the youngest person to accompany the likes of John Muir and John Burroughs.
+He was invited as one of 23 scientists to be part of the Harriman Alaska Expedition, the youngest person to accompany the likes of John Muir (learn more about Muir here) and John Burroughs .
 He later remarked that as the expedition was leaving the dock, “my classmates were lining up to receive their diplomas.”
 He chose well, however, studying the rich insect life of glaciers in Alaska for two months.
 “The presence of a glacier,” he observed, “does not necessarily mean the absence of life.”
 In the succeeding years, he described and named 344 new insect species from that expedition.

-Kincaid’s influence of entomology and fisheries were substantial.
+Kincaid’s influence on entomology and fisheries were substantial.
 Many insect species are named after him, as is the building housing the University of Washington’s Department of Biology.

 Archives West.
 Trevor Kincaid papers, 1890-1975.
 Available at: http://archiveswest.orbiscascade.org/ark:/80444/xv55081.
 Accessed December 20, 2017.